N O P Q R S T U V W X Y Z

 DepartmentDepartment of Accounting

-Dr. Nate Sharp teaches and conducts research in the area of financial reporting.
-His research interests include financial accounting, financial misreporting, financial analysts, corporate disclosure, earnings management, internal and external audit, and fraud risk.
+Professor Nate Sharp teaches and conducts research in the area of financial reporting.
+His research interests include financial reporting, financial misconduct, financial analysts, corporate disclosure, earnings management, internal and external audit, and fraud risk.

-Dr. Sharp's research is published in leading scholarly journals including Contemporary Accounting Research, Review of Accounting Studies, The Accounting Review, Accounting Horizons, Auditing: A Journal of Practice and Theory, and Behavioral Research in Accounting.
-His research has been discussed in stories by The Wall Street Journal, Financial Times, CNBC, Fortune, Forbes, and CFO.com.
+Dr. Sharp's research is published in leading scholarly journals including The Accounting Review, Review of Accounting Studies, Contemporary Accounting Research, Accounting Horizons, Auditing: A Journal of Practice and Theory, and Behavioral Research in Accounting.
+His research has also been discussed in stories by The Wall Street Journal, Financial Times, CNBC, Fortune, Forbes, and CFO.com.
 He was named a Mays Research Fellow in 2012.

-At Texas A&M, Dr. Sharp teaches intermediate financial reporting, and he was recently recognized as a 2012-13 Texas A&M University Center for Teaching Excellence Montague Scholar.
+At Texas A&M, Dr. Sharp teaches intermediate financial reporting, and he was recently recognized as the 2012-13 Texas A&M University Center for Teaching Excellence Montague Scholar in the Mays Business School.
 He is also the recipient of the 2012 Ernst & Young Teaching Excellence Award, a 2010 Texas A&M University System Teaching Excellence Award, and he was a 2009 Texas A&M University Fish Camp Namesake.
 Dr. Sharp received undergraduate (cum laude) and master's degrees in accounting from Brigham Young University's Marriott School of Management before receiving a PhD from the University of Texas at Austin's McCombs School of Business.
 Dr. Sharp and his wife, Holly, are the proud parents of five beautiful children.

 Ph.D. - University of Texas at Austin, 2007

 B.S., cum laude - Brigham Young University, 2002